hagiosolat/jolly_podcast/README.md

 > The default mode when `flutter run` command is used is debug mode

 ### Chosen state management approach
 - **_Bloc state management_** was used with clean architecture design pattern.
-This is obviously close to MVVM architecture.
+This is related to MVVM architecture at the presentation layer
-- Most importantly, Bloc State management implicitly function within that phase of acting as viewModel while interacting with the data layer and the Presentation Layer.
+- Bloc State management implicitly function as viewModel because it serves as the medium of  interacton between the data layer and the Presentation Layer.
-- Where clean architectures comes in handing is the fact that the design has a way of naturally forcing separation of concerns.
-Whereby making the layers to be distinct and loosely coupled.
+- Clean architectures implementation naturally enforces separation of concerns.
+This makes the distinct layers and loosely coupled components.
-- The loose coupling functionality comes to play with the use of `get_it package` for dependency injection.
-Hence, this enhances scalability in the long run.
+- The loose coupling was achieved in this project with the use of `get_it package` for dependency injection.
+This enhances scalability and maintainability in the long run.
-- Another way one can take a look at loose coupling is the contract implementation in the domain layer, this reduces or avoid depending on platform-specific code.
+- Another way to look at loose coupling of this design pattern is the contract implementation in the domain layer, this reduces or avoid depending on platform-specific code.
 - The basic folder structure for this architecture is very clear
 ```
 Data